goderich/dissertation/dissertation.md

 Skikun is the only Atayal dialect that has a final /s/ in these verbs, and where the roots are regular.
 All other dialects have irregular verbs with this alternation.
 There is no environment to explain this irregularity in other dialects: final /-is/ is perfectly acceptable in all dialects, e.g. Matu'uwal *c**um**aqis\~caqis**un***, Plngawan *c**um**aʔis\~caʔis**un***, Squliq *s**əm**aqis\~səqis**un*** 'to sew'.
 The irregularity in words in @tbl:skikun-regularization-s must therefore be inherited, and was leveled out in Skikun only at a later stage. @li1981 used the occurrence of this final /s/ in Skikun to reconstruct the Proto-Atayal phoneme \*g', while in fact it is an artifact of a regularization process peculiar to Skikun alone (see @sec:li-proto-atayalic-g).

 Another alternation mentioned in @sec:other-consonant-alternations is the alternation between /ʔ/ and /l/ in a few roots, reproduced in @tbl:squliq-regularization-gs-l.
 The forms marked by asterisks are taken from Shih [-@shih2008, p.
-16], Chen [-@chen2012, p.
+16], J. Chen [-@chen2012, p.
 137], and Egerod [-@egerod1965, p.
 262], the rest come from my own field notes.

 : Squliq regularization of alternating /ʔ/ and /l/ {#tbl:squliq-regularization-gs-l}